Freemasonry in Spain: Constitutional Monarchy of Alfonso XIII and dictatorship of Primo de Rivera (1902–1930)

 Masonic Mausoleum of the Viscounts of Llanteno, Madrid (built in 1910).

 Masonry was no stranger to the political conflicts that existed in Spain in the early decades of the twentieth century.
 Perhaps the greatest impact on the organization was the "regional matter" in which two conceptions of the Spanish State, the centralist and federalist faced each another.
 Thus the Grand Orient of Spain defended a central Madrid-based model while the Symbolic Grand Lodge Balearic Regional Catalano favoured federalism, which led them to operate throughout Spain from 1921 under the new name of the Spanish Grand Lodge, threatening the hegemony which the Spanish Grand Orient had enjoyed.
 It attempted to follow the model of the United States, so set out to create an independent Grand Lodge in each region of the Iberian peninsula, including Portugal.
 Two years later, at the request of their Catalan lodges, the Grand Orient acquired a similar structure.
 The organization in Catalonia, for example, was renamed Grand Lodge of Northeast Spain.

 On the other hand, in the first third of the twentieth century, lodges ceased to be exclusively middle class, incorporating a very few working class members.
 The pioneers were some Catalan anarchists who, since the late nineteenth had been infiltrating Masonic societies.
-Some leaders of the Federación de Trabajadores de la Región Español, amongst whom Anselmo Lorenzo figured prominently maintained intense activity from 1883 in Sons of Labour lodbge in Barcelona.
+Some leaders of the Federación de Trabajadores de la Región Español, amongst whom Anselmo Lorenzo figured prominently maintained intense activity from 1883 in Sons of Labour lodge in Barcelona.
 Lorenzo then became Master and Orator in Loyalty lodge.
 However, after the triumph of the October Revolution 1917 in Russia, the 1921 Third International under the Bolsheviks banned associated parties from belonging to Freemasonry, as a "bourgeois institution".
 That same year the Catalan lodges Loyalty (which, the following year admitted Lluís Companys) and Phoenix, part of the Grand Orient, published a booklet endorsed by Manuel Portela Valladares condemning the Third International.

 The repressive policy of the dictatorship of Primo de Rivera regarding Freemasonry has been described as arbitrary and inconsistent.
 For example, while Freemasons in Madrid held a National Assembly in May 1927, many Catalan lodges were closed and some of their members imprisoned.
 During that time the Grand Orient remained dominant with over a hundred lodges, although the Grand Lodge had over fifty.